rob-sokolowski-git-org/api/README.md

 ### Cloud Build & Secrets
 This service uses Google Secrets Manager to access private resources.

-The tests that run have dedicated resources (a CI scoped bucket, for example.
+The tests that run have dedicated resources (a CI scoped bucket, for example).
 This requires some environment variable wiring for CloudBuild, see `.cloudbuild/ci.env`

 The `GOOGLE_APPLICATION_CREDENTIALS` variable points to a file in the running container that supplies the credentials for the service account.
 There is a service account per environment.